 St. John’s College Summer Academy is a residential, pre-college program that engages students in discussion-based classes taught by college faculty.
 Organized in week-long sessions, each session is designed around a specific theme that explores weighty questions and ideas.
 Stay for one or more weeks!

 How can one know oneself?
 What law govern human beings?
 At the Summer Academy you’ll investigate these and other questions by reading works written by the greatest thinkers of Western culture and talking about their ideas.
 You’ll also participate in an eclectic array of workshops—from poetry writing to archery to swing dance—and enjoy off-campus excursions to museums and historic sites.
-As described by a 2016 participant, the Summer Academy “nourishes the mind, body, and soul.“
+As described by a recent Summer Academy alum, the program is the “perfect combination of intellectual conversation, bonding, and fun.”

 The Summer Academy is a great introduction to college life and the intellectual freedom found in a liberal arts education.
-Summer Academy sessions are held on St. John’s two campus locations in Santa Fe, New Mexico and Annapolis, Maryland from June 25 to July 29, 2017.
+Summer Academy sessions are held on St. John’s two campus locations in Santa Fe, New Mexico and Annapolis, Maryland from June 24 – July 28, 2018.
 The price per session is $1,100, which includes room, meals, texts, activity fees, and cool St. John’s swag.
 Limited financial assistance is available.

 A. What makes your camp or program unique?